The Foundation Study Programme

 Through regular teachings and meditation, systematic study, and group discussion, the Foundation Program offers the same training followed by spiritual practitioners in an unbroken lineage dating back to Buddha Shakyamuni.
 In this way we can gain authentic experience of the Dharma while still maintaining our contemporary lifestyle.
 By studying on this program we shall gain great confidence in meditation – from basic techniques for overcoming our everyday problems to practices leading to unsurpassed happiness and permanent inner peace.
 Warm friendships develop as students inspire each other, sharing insights and experiences of the spiritual path.

 The secret of the Foundation Program’s success lies in the manageable commitment made by the student and in the clear structure of study.
 Students sign up to study a book or part of a book, agree to attend every class, learn the material, and to take a test at the conclusion of the study.
 Class meets once a week for two and a half hours.
-There are two separate programs; one runs on Monday nights and the other on Thursday nights.
 If for a suitable reason a student is not able to attend the class in person, he or she agrees to catch up by listening to a recording of the class.
 There is also a commitment to participate in at least one chanted-prayer session at the Center per month.
 The students participate in putting up the shrine offerings and setting up the meditation room on the day of their class.
 In this way they learn about the rituals associated with Buddhist practice.

 Prior to class, students study an assigned portion of the text, usually a few pages long, and memorize the essential points.
 The class begins with chanted prayers and guided meditation.
 The teacher then reads the assigned selection from the book while giving commentary to the text.
 The students then divide into pairs to discuss the material.
 The teacher and students conclude by deciding what to meditate on in the next class and how to practice during the coming week.